-Austria was once part of the Holy RomanEmpire, but because of its cultural traditions are very similar to those of other European nations.
-On the Austrian culture is actively influenced neighborhood with France, Germany and Hungary, and today it is difficult to imagine the Austrian tradition or features of national development in isolation from the peoples of these countries.
+Austria was once part of the Holy Roman Empire, and therefore its cultural traditions are in many ways similar to those of other European peoples.
+The culture of Austria was actively influenced by the neighborhood with France, Germany and Hungary, and today it is difficult to imagine Austrian traditions or features of national development in isolation from the peoples of these countries..

 Over a cup of coffee

-Against the backdrop of the Alps
+Against the background of the Alps

 The greatest mountain range of the Old World, the Alps are also part of the culture of Austria.
 Ski tourism is developed in the country, and athletes are waiting for hotels and mountain villages, where you can relax and admire the surrounding landscapes..

 Austrian architecture fits well with the existing nature, and ancient castles and cathedrals are in perfect harmony with the mountain peaks in the background.
 The most interesting architectural sights are concentrated in Vienna, Salzburg and other cities of the country:

 - Cathedral Minaritenkirche in the capital, erected at the beginning of the XIII century.